dymmond/esmerald/docs/en/docs/encoders.md

 {!> ../../../docs_src/encoders/serialize.py !}
 ```

+### is_type_structure

+For checking if an annotation can be used to mold an instance from the value.
+In the second step it is verified via `is_type` if the molding is required of the type or the type does match already.

 ### encode

 Finally, this functionality is what converts a given piece of data (JSON usually) into an object